EngMuhammadAtef/House-Prices-Advanced-Regression-Techniques/README.txt

 NEW VERSION ||
-we add new feature (Handling Outliers and some explains) 1- Handling Outliers With Z-score
+we add new feature (Handling Outliers and some explains) on [Handling Outliers.ipynb] 1- Handling Outliers With Z-score
 2- Handling Outliers With IQR [InterQuartile Range]